CGavinMullis/Oliran-Github/Quests/Main-Quests/A-Coming-Of-Age/README.md

 ### Location: Lost City of Jehkid

 The room starts with a series of stairs leading down to a narrow sandstone bridge with strange raised edges almost as if its carved out like a bowl.
 Below the sandstone bridge carved rock spears can be seen.
 Along the walls of the room, 4 groups of holes can be seen in the sandstone, always in groups of 3x3 (a total of 9 per group).
-At the end of the bridge, a large statue (The Lost One) of a 3 Elephant Headed Humanoid sits criss cross with arms outstretched.
+At the end of the bridge, a large statue (The Lost One) of a 3 Elephant Headed Humanoid sits criss cross with arms outstretched, a stone snake coiled around their feet.
 In one hand rests a massive triple headed flail.
 In the other hand, rests a linen bag overflowing with grain.
 Around the statue are several small carved elephants.
 They consist of several different colors and materials.
 Some are carved of expensive stone others are carved of wood and painted.
 Some consist of several sticks bound together by twine.

 * Marble Elephant
 * Wooden Twigs and Silken Twine